 Measure High-Performing Performing Low-Performing

-Housing First Approach 100% 102% < 100%
+Housing First Approach 100% 100% < 100%

-Coordinated Entry Participation 100% 99-90% < 39%
+Coordinated Entry Participation 100% 99-90% ≤ 89%

 Grant Expenditure 100% 99-90% ≤ 89%

 Bed Utilization Rate ≥ 95% 94 - 79% ≤ 78%

 Meeting contract goals 100% 99-95% ≤ 94%

 Stayers with income ≥ 50% 49 - 41% ≤ 40%

-Stayers who increased income ≥ 50% 49 - 41% s 40%
+Stayers who Increased Income ≥ 50% 49 - 41% ≤ 40%

 Stayers with non-cash benefits ≥ 75% 74% - 51% ≤ 50%

-Leavers with Income ≥ 40% 39-21% ≤ 20%
+Leavers with Income ≥ 40% 39 - 21% ≤ 20%

-Leavers who Increased Income ≥ 40% 39-21% ≤ 20%
+Leavers who Increased Income ≥ 40% 39 - 21% ≤ 20%

 Leavers with non-cash benefits ≥ 50% 49 - 41% ≤ 40%

-Exits to PH ≥ 96% 95-91% \$ 90%
+Exits to PH ≥ 96% 95 - 91% ≤ 90%

-PRIORITIZATION FOR HUD VASH HOUSING
+PRIORITIZATION FOR HUD-VASH HOUSING

-- 1 Chronically homeless Veterans will be given the highest priority for admission - 2 Admission decisions are to be prioritized by highest need for HUD-VASH, BASED ON Veteran's acuity per clinical judgment and resources availability - Where there are no chronically homeless Veterans, admissions to HUD-VASH will use the HUD Notice CPD-16-11, Notice on Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing, in the following order of priority: - a) First Priority.
+- 1. Chronically homeless Veterans will be given the highest priority for admission. - Admission decisions are to be prioritized by highest need for HUD-VASH, BASED ON Veteran's acuity per clinical judgment and resources availability. - 3.
+Where there are no chronically homeless Veterans, admissions to HUD-VASH will use the HUD Notice CPD-16-11, Notice on Prioritizing Persons Experiencing Chronic Homelessness and Other Vulnerable Homeless Persons in Permanent Supportive Housing, in the following order of priority: - a) First Priority.
 Homeless persons with a disability with long periods of episodic homelessness and severe service needs. - b) Second Priority.
 Homeless persons with a disability with severe service needs. - c) Third Priority.
 Homeless persons with a disability coming from places not meant for human habitation, safe havens, or emergency shelters without severe service needs. - d) Fourth Priority.
-Homeless persons with a disability coming from transitional housing - e) VA Priority Populations.
-Homeless Veterans who do not meet orderia for chronic homelessness or the priority groups.
+Homeless persons with a disability coming from transitional housing. - e) VA Priority Populations.
+Homeless Veterans who do not meet criteria for chronic homelessness or the priority groups above may be prioritized for VA-funded Permanent Supportive Housing (PSH) if they demonstrate a need for ongoing case management based on clinical assessment.
+Additional priority populations include, but are not limited, to the following Veterans: women, those with children, those who served in Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn (OEF/OIF/OND), aging Veterans, those with a debilitating clinical condition that does not meet formal disability criteria, and those with an extensive homeless history that does meet other criteria above.